x-CK-x/Model-Builder-DCT/README.md

 - options to select multiple models to run at the same time over the same specified data
 - options combine results with models selected
 - options to run [classification, grad_cam visualization] tasks
-- JoyCaptioner tab for single image or batch captioning with prompt customization
+- Captioner tab for single image or batch captioning with prompt customization and a dropdown to select different VLM models (JoyCaptioner, LLaVA, Qwen-VL, BLIP‑2, InstructBLIP, MiniGPT‑4, Kosmos‑2, OpenFlamingo).
+Optional Hugging Face token input allows downloading gated models.
 - supports gpu & cpu run options; all compute options can be enabled in batch mode for higher efficiency (using a forkjoin pool & a thread-safe img queue)

 ### Features to be implemented: